wp-plugins/wp-gallery-custom-links/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.6.1 =
+* Fixed an issue where multiple items with the same custom links were not having lightbox removed properly
+* Added support for the "ids" attribute added in WP 3.5
+* Updated help text for the Gallery Link URL field

+= 1.6.0 =
+* By popular demand, added the ability to remove links from individual images or an entire gallery.

 = 1.5.1 =
 * Fixed a possible error with an undefined "preserve_click" variable.